Axioms Part 4: Commentary on Logical Axioms

 In contrast to the situation described in the list above, which applies to classical logic, there are some situations in life where we can accept that holding contradictory binary or apparently opposing beliefs, seems to make sense.
 For example, in chemotherapy of cancer, we can accept that a mutagenic treatment agent can kill already mutated aberrant cells with some dose-related probability and simultaneously also create new carcinogenic mutations in otherwise healthy cells.
 It can, therefore, be seen that the binary treatment properties of bad or good, beneficial or harmful, life-preserving or life-threatening can be held simultaneously as valid.

 There is an obvious way out of this apparent dilemma.
-We believe that one good outcome is possible with one probability (for example 70%) and that the bad outcome is associated with another (for example 2%).
+We believe that a good outcome is possible with one probability (for example 70%) and that a bad outcome is associated with another (for example 2%).
 Clearly, both probabilities need not add up to 100% as they refer to different outcomes, which are not truly independent.

 As the above example demonstrates in a non-classical alternative, we can also choose an outcome value to be a point on a continuum, such as a variable probability that is expressed as a decimal number anywhere between 0 and 1 or as a percentage.)
 More generally, one interpretation of probabilistic belief is that we are to some variable extent holding true and false values simultaneously.